PurpleTree HR logo

 • Legislative update monitoring

-Contact PurpleTree today and let our experienced team guide you through auto enrolment pension preparation.
-We’ve helped hundreds of Irish SMEs navigate complex HR compliance—auto enrolment is just the latest challenge we’re ready to solve with you.
+Contact PurpleTree today and let our experienced team guide you through auto enrolment pension compliance.
+Our essential HR services cover everything from auto enrolment setup to ongoing compliance management.
+We’ve helped hundreds of Irish SMEs navigate complex HR compliance, and auto enrolment is just the latest challenge we’re ready to solve with you.

 Get a Quote | Contact Us | Book a Demo of HR Duo

 About PurpleTree: We’re Ireland’s trusted HR partner for SMEs, providing practical compliance support, cloud-based HR software (HR Duo), and expert advice on employment law, workplace relations, and health & safety.
-Our senior advisors—Mary (Legal), Seán (Workplace Relations), and David (Safety & Compliance)—bring decades of experience helping Irish businesses work smarter.
+Our team brings decades of experience helping Irish businesses work smarter.

 Auto-enrolment – Employer frequently asked questions (Gov.ie)